The most important facts at a glance:

 - Module 5: Current Debates on Globalisation, Media & Culture

 - Module 9: Professional Skills & Specialisation

 Master entrance requirements

-Proof of a Bachelor’s degree in Geography or an equivalent final degree from a university in Germany or abroad.
+- Students must be able to present proof of having completed a bachelor’s degree or an equivalent degree either at a university in Germany or abroad:

 The International Office offers counselling for international students about the application process and general information.

 The Academic Advisory Office offers specific information on the subject (List available in German only).

 The Student representatives give information from a student perspective (List available in German only).